happypeter/happypeter.github.com/_posts/2011-6-15-ruby-on-rails.md

 ## But Be warned!

-I am feeling good learning, I love the RoR community, interesting and passionate people here.
-But if you do not have basic command line skills, like you never heard off what a _shell script_ is, you may have less joyful learning process.
+If you do not have basic command line skills, like you never heard off what a _shell script_ is, you may have less joyful learning process.
 RoR is a typical Unix toy, it gets really naughty on Windows.

 BTW, knowing [git-scm][git] is also a big bonus to make the learning process